Lamellaria sp. #7

 Maui and Oahu.

 Taxonomic notes: There is some uncertainty in separating this species from other listed species of Lamellaria.
-(Note 2) It
+It's unlikely to be a form of Lamellaria

 about 15-18 mm (estimated from photo): Kapalua Bay, Maui; April 4, 2017.